inorganik/countUp.js/README.md

 # CountUp.js

-CountUp.js is a dependency-free, lightweight Javascript class that can be used to quickly create animations that display numerical data in a more interesting way.
+CountUp.js is a dependency-free, lightweight Javascript class that animates a numerical value by counting to it.

-Despite its name, CountUp can count in either direction, depending on the start and end values that you pass.
+Despite its name, CountUp can count in either direction, depending on the start and end values that you provide.

 CountUp.js supports all browsers.
 MIT license.